DataDog/system-tests/docs/scenarios/parametric_contributing.md

 * Change the class and method name to fit what you're testing.
 * [Change your tracer's respective manifest.yml file](/docs/edit/manifest.md) or else the script won't know to run your new test.
 If you're confused at how to do this properly, search for the file you copied the test from in the manifest file and see how it's specified, you can probably copy that for your new file (make sure the path is the same).
 For the version value, to make sure your test runs, specify the current release your tracer is on.
 This is the minimum value that the script will run your test with.
 If you make it too high, the script will skip your test.
+* Write the test pulling from examples of other tests written.
+Remember you're almost always follwing the pattern of making spans, getting them from the trace_agent, and then verifying values on them.

 **Finally:**
 [Try running your test!](parametric.md#running-the-tests)